Harpreet-Paul/Predicting-Poker-Hand-Strength/README.md

 In order to generate the target variable, we take the 'pocket' column and apply the Chen Formula, which maps each hand to a hand strength value between -2 and 20.
 The bar plot shows the frequencies of each hand strength value.

 From the plot we can see that a hand strength of 5 is most common and that most hand strengths fall in range between 2 and 10.
 The mean, median and standard deviation for the hand strengths are: 6.11, 6.0 and 3.62 respectively.

-All of the total betting action count features show a fair bit of spread.
-Each has roughly the same spread, with the total call count feature showing the most spread and the total bet count feature showing the least.
+All of the total betting action count features roughly follow a poisson distribution.
+Each feature has roughly the same spread, with the total call count feature showing the most spread and the total bet count feature showing the least.
 Calling appears to be the most common betting action.
 There appear to be a number of very high leverage points for the total raise count feature.
 We will address these later when diagnosing our logistc regression model fit.

 There is a negative linear relationship between a player's total check count and hand strength.
 There is no clear relationship between total call count and hand strength, but a call count of 0 seems to imply a little bit above average of a handstrength and calling more than 10 times seems to imply moderately below average hand strength.
 There is a positive linear relationship between total bet count and hand strength.